npolar/formula/README.md

 If you are defining your own template you need to provide at least one with ```match: 'form'```, one with ```'fieldset'``` and one with ```'field'```.

 Templates are evaluated in LIFO order!
+All templates can have one root element only.

 ### The service instance
 The instance you get from bootstrapping (```formula.getInstance()```) has setters for all the available options, and add-functions for array options.
 E.g. ```formula.setTemplates```, ```formula.addTemplate```, ```formula.setModel``` ...